New Glarus Family Fest

 No trophies or competition, just come and share the beauty of your treasure in the car show, regardless of the degree of restoration, so others can enjoy too!
 There will be drawings for prizes that are dedicated to car show participants and a second drawing for regular attendees.

 There is FREE food (hot dogs, brats, & lemonade) and entertainment for the whole family – so please bring your children or grandchildren to join in with you.
-Continuous entertainment including A.J.
-The Animated Illusionist – Comedian, Ventriloquist, and Entertainer, Dawson Hollow – Up and Coming Indie/Folk Band, and Colton Dixon – Rock Singer & American Idol Contestant.
+Continuous entertainment including David Pendleton – Comedian and Ventriloquist, Knight Illusions – Husband and Wife Dynamic Duo, Band Reeves – Christian Rock/Country Band.
 Other entertainment for the family includes face painting, petting zoo, corn maze, pony rides, corn box, giant slide, and other bounce house games.

 Owners please arrive between 11AM & 12PM if possible.